Written by: Greg Ellifritz

 – You are not allowed to check a firearm at the curbside luggage check in counter outside the airport.

 – Most airlines limit ammunition to 11 lbs and and require that it must be carried in a box or container that is designed to hold ammunition.
-Some airlines allow loaded magazines if the bullets are covered by caps or a magazine carrier.
+Some airlines allow loaded magazines if the bullets are completely covered by caps or a magazine carrier.
 I just unload my mags and carry the ammo in a factory cartridge box.
 I keep the ammo box separate from the gun case, but TSA regulations say that it is OK to keep the gun and ammo together.

 – If you carry pepper spray, it must be in a four-ounce or smaller container and placed in your checked bag.
 I usually carry mine inside a Ziploc bag because canisters can leak as a result of the plane’s varying air pressurization.
 For what it’s worth, I carry pepper spray in my checked bag on every trip I take.
-In scores of flights over the last 25 years, I’ve never had a canister explode or leak during a flight.
+In hundreds of flights over the last 25 years, I’ve never had a canister explode or leak during a flight.

 – Each airline has different procedures about how you pick up your bag with a checked firearm.
-As of January 2023, if you have a handgun case inside another piece of luggage, Southwest and United will just throw your bag on the luggage carousel with all the other bags and there is no special procedure to pick them up.
+As of January 2024, if you have a handgun case inside another piece of luggage, Southwest and United will just throw your bag on the luggage carousel with all the other bags and there is no special procedure to pick them up.
 On those same airlines, if you check a stand alone long gun case, you will have to pick it up at the airline’s baggage claim office.

 Both American and Delta now deliver all your luggage that contains guns to the baggage claim office rather than placing it on the conveyor belt.
 You’ll have to show your ID to get the bag.
-About 20-30% of the time I flew last year, my gun bag which clearly said “RETURN TO BAGGAGE OFFICE” on the luggage label was placed on the same conveyor with Gen Pop suitcases.
+About 10% of the time I flew last year, my gun bag which clearly said “RETURN TO BAGGAGE OFFICE” on the luggage label was placed on the same conveyor with Gen Pop suitcases.

-As I’m waiting for my bags, I generally pick a spot where I can see the baggage conveyor belt and the baggage office door.
+As I’m waiting for my bags, I usually pick a spot where I can see the baggage conveyor belt and the baggage office door.
 That way, if I see the bag was improperly paced on the conveyor, I just grab it and head out.
-If it doesn’t come up on the conveyor belt, I can see when the guy delivers my bag to the airline office.
+If it doesn’t come up on the conveyor belt, I can see when the baggage handler delivers my bag to the airline office.

-Delta also occasionally zip ties the bags closed before releasing them to you.
-That processes is done at the discretion of either the ticketing agent or the person in the baggage claim office They don’t want a passenger to immediately open up the bag and begin shooting up the baggage claim area (that happened in Ft.
+Delta also regularly zip ties the bags closed before releasing them to you.
+That processes is done by individual airport policy and/or at the discretion the person working in the baggage claim office.
+They don’t want a passenger to immediately open up the bag and begin shooting up the baggage claim area (that happened in Ft.
 Lauderdale in 2017).

 Consequently, when I fly Delta I always pack a small pair of trauma shears (blunt points and under four inch blade length) with the first aid supplies I have in my carry-on luggage.
-Those shears make short work of their zip ties as soon as I take possession of the bag.
+Those shears are allowed by the TSA and make short work of their zip ties as soon as I take possession of the bag.

 – Be cautious with your batteries for sights, lasers, and flashlights.
 Some security screeners freak out if you have loose lithium batteries in either checked bag or carry-on.